ibm-cloud-docs/satellite/link-endpoints.md

 **Location endpoint**

-By default, source clients that run outside of the location cannot reach destination resources that run in your {{site.data.keyword.satelliteshort}} location because the destination resource's IP address is not routable from outside the location.
-Review the following architecture diagram and steps, which demonstrate how {{site.data.keyword.satelliteshort}} Link enables communication from services that run outside of {{site.data.keyword.satelliteshort}} locations to locations through {{site.data.keyword.satelliteshort}} endpoints.
+By default, source clients that are connected to the {{site.data.keyword.cloud_notm}} private network cannot reach destination resources that run in your {{site.data.keyword.satelliteshort}} location because the destination resource's IP address is not routable from outside the location.
+Review the following architecture diagram and steps, which demonstrate how {{site.data.keyword.satelliteshort}} Link enables communication from services that are connected to the {{site.data.keyword.cloud_notm}} private network to locations through {{site.data.keyword.satelliteshort}} endpoints.

 <p>
 <figure>